-- 11. The applicant shall obtain approval of all State and local agencies having jurisdiction over this use including the FAA and the FCC as necessary. - 12.
-The facility shall be tested to ensure compliance with FCC standards.

-13. Install the landscape and irrigation per the approved plans and submit the completed "Certificate of Substantial Completion" (Appendix C of the water Efficient Landscaping and Irrigation Ordinance Summary and Design Manual) signed by the Designer/auditor responsible for the project.
+- 10. The applicant shall obtain approval of all State and local agencies having jurisdiction over this use including the FAA and the FCC as necessary. - 11.
+Install the landscape and irrigation per the approved plans and submit the completed "Certificate of Substantial Completion" (Appendix C of the water Efficient Landscaping and Irrigation Ordinance Summary and Design Manual) signed by the Designer/auditor responsible for the project.
 Call Candice Assadzadeh at (951) 826-5667 to schedule the final inspection at least a week prior to needing the release of utilities.